sjaakp/yii2-comus/README.md

   user with `'manageComments'` permission; she can always view rejected comments and their content.
 Default: `true`.
  - **showOwn** `bool` Overrides `showPending` and `showRejected` for comments created by the user herself.
-Example: if you want rejected comments to be hidden, accept for the user's own comments, set `showRejected = false` and `showOwn = true`.
+Example: if you want rejected comments to be hidden, except for the user's own comments, set `showRejected = false` and `showOwn = true`.
 Strongly recommended if you set `showPending = false`; otherwise the user won't see that she has issued a comment and probably try again.
  - **datetimeFormat** `string` `'standard'` | `'relative'` | any value